-You can select the number of months included in your analysis by clicking on the drop-down next to Number of months.
-You can view up to 36 months in your cohort analysis.
+You can select the starting month and year in your analysis by clicking on the drop-down next to Starting month.
+You can create a cohort starting at any point in time.

 Depending on which chart you are viewing, each cell in the cohort analysis can be shown as Customers or Rate (%), MRR or Rate (%),Quantity or Rate (%) and Rate (%) and Conversion.
 Clicking on the drop-down next to Show allows you to select one of the two available options.